Guards Cavalry Division (German Empire): Guards Cavalry Rifle Division

-The Guard Cavalry Division was extensively reorganised in the course of the war, culminating in the conversion to a Cavalry Schützen Division, that is to say, dismounted cavalry.
-Here, the cavalry brigades were renamed Cavalry Schützen Commands and performed a similar role to that of an infantry regiment command.
-Likewise, the cavalry regiments became Cavalry Schützen Regiments and allocated the role of an infantry battalion (and their squadrons acted as infantry companies).
-However, these units were much weaker than normal infantry formations (for example, a Schützen squadron had a strength of just 4 officers and 109 NCOs and other ranks, considerably less than that of an infantry company).
+The Guards Cavalry Division was extensively reorganised in the course of the war, culminating in its conversion to a Cavalry Rifle (Kavallerie-Schützen) Division, that is to say, dismounted cavalry.
+Here, the cavalry brigades were renamed as Cavalry Rifle Commands and performed a similar role to that of an infantry regiment command.
+Likewise, the cavalry regiments became Cavalry Rifle Regiments and were allocated the role of an infantry battalion, with their squadrons acting as infantry companies.
+However, these units were much weaker than normal infantry formations (for example, a Rifle squadron had a strength of just four officers and 109 other ranks, including NCOs, considerably smaller than that of an infantry company).